metarapi/webgpu-sorting/README.md

 - Browser with WebGPU subgroups support (Chrome 113+, Edge 113+)
 - GPU with subgroup/wave operations

+## Hardware Compatibility Warning

+**Note:** On some Intel GPUs (especially Arc and certain integrated graphics), the reported subgroup size may be as low as 8 lanes due to driver heuristics.
+Both DeviceRadixSort and OneSweep require a minimum subgroup size of 16 lanes and will not work correctly if the hardware reports 8.
+Someone smarter should implement this without exceeding the 32KB workgroup memory with subgroup size < 16.

+If you see a warning in the UI about subgroup size, or errors like `warp hist capacity exceeded` or `shader error in global_hist: 0xdead0001`, your hardware likely does not support the required subgroup size for these algorithms.
+Refreshing the page may temporarily work due to driver quirks, but subsequent runs will fail.
+For best results, use a GPU that reports a subgroup size of at least 16 lanes.

 ## Credits

 - **FidelityFX Radix Sort**: AMD FidelityFX SDK